Prophylaxis for select ARs is important to help support patients on therapy

 Corneal ulcer or stromal opacity or best corrected distance visual acuity 20/200 or worse

-Withhold until improved or resolved, then restart at reduced dose level.
+Withhold until improved or resolved, then restart DATROWAY at reduced dose level.

 Corneal perforation